There are times when you want your code to run after some time. In such cases, the core Timers module in Node.js is the best option to go with.

 console.log(`You have a message!`);

-Now, alert message function will be executed every 2000 milliseconds (2 seconds).
+After this, the alert message function is executed every 3000 milliseconds (3 seconds).
 Again, the delay cannot be predicted to be exact because of other codes that block the timers in the browser or hold onto the event loop.

-The clearInterval() function clears the delays set by the setInterval(), meaning which the code is execution is halted completely.
-The setInterval() also returns a Timeout object which can be used to cancel the interval delays resulting in a change in the execution behavior.
+The clearInterval() function clears the delays set by the setInterval(), meaning that the code execution is halted completely.
+The setInterval() also returns a Timeout object which can be used to cancel the interval delays resulting in a change in the execution behaviour.

 console.log(`You have a message!`);